-2017 was a mixed bag for both gaming and life in general.
-A lot of us wanted to hide when the UK voted for Brexit, Donald Trump became President of the United States and gaming controversies continued; but we were shown things weren’t entirely bad when people from all over the world came together in the name of equality, and we were treated to new and amazing video game experiences.
+2017 was a mixed bag for both gaming and life.
+A lot of us wanted to hide when the UK voted for Brexit, Donald Trump became President of the US and gaming controversies continued; but we were shown things weren’t entirely bad when people from all over the world came together in the name of equality, and we were treated to new and amazing video game experiences.

 Here’s hoping 2018 continues in that positive vein and the next 12 months are filled with light and awesome games.
 As part of the Liebster Award nomination, Thero159 from A Reluctant Hero asked us which titles we’re most hyped for this year so let’s stay positive and look ahead to what we’ve got coming up.
 Thank you to this lovely blogger for selecting Later Levels – this post is dedicated to you!